daniel-rhoades/tomcat-role/README.md

 =================
 [![Circle CI](https://circleci.com/gh/daniel-rhoades/tomcat-role.svg?style=svg&circle-token=a5a237c5743c1ed05e5d3f0c3f6710152e9991fc)](https://circleci.com/gh/daniel-rhoades/tomcat-role)

-Ansible role for installing Apache Tomcat, following best practices of separating CATALINA_BASE directory from CATALINA_HOME.
+Ansible role for installing a configurable version of Apache Tomcat, following best practices of separating CATALINA_BASE directory from CATALINA_HOME.

+This role will allow you to provide your application WAR and other configuration at start-up.
+The target purpose of this role is to be used inside a (Docker) container.

+The following options are available to you:

+* Any WARs placed in `tomcat_system_home/distributions` be copied to `tomcat_catalina_base`, inside a container these can arrive either by
+ * Mounting `tomcat_system_home/distributions` to suitable directory on the host machine (containing the WARs);
+ * Providing a URL to a single WAR via the `WEBAPP_DISTRO_URL` environment variable;
+* Any scripts in `tomcat_catalina_base/environment` will be executed before Tomcat starts (via `setenv.sh`).

 Requirements
 ------------